 Azure Backup services use the Recovery vaults to store and retrieve data.
-The service can store data, information on the machine state and the different workloads running on on-premises and Azure Virtual Machines (VM).
+The service can store data, information on the machine state, and the different workloads running on on-premises and Azure Virtual Machines (VM).
 The architecture is flexible enough to offer multiple ways of creating backups for both types of resources.

 Azure Backup in On-Premises Machines

 Windows machines can be directly backed-up to Azure using the Microsoft Azure Recovery Services (MARS) agent.
-Alternatively, the Center Data Protection Manager (DPM) or Microsoft Azure Backup Server (MABS) can be used to transfer information to a backup server which can eventually be relayed to Recovery Services vault in Azure.
+Alternatively, the Center Data Protection Manager (DPM) or Microsoft Azure Backup Server (MABS) can be used to transfer information to a backup server which can eventually be relayed to the Recovery Services vault in Azure.

 Azure Backup in Azure VMs

 Data on Azure VMs can be backed up even more easily with the help of the Azure Backup extension that integrates with the Azure VM agent to back up the entire VM.
-Like for the on-premises machines, the MARS agent can be used to back up specific files and folders.
+As for the on-premises machines, the MARS agent can be used to back up specific files and folders.
 Similarly, the MABS can be used to transfer data to the Recovery Services vault.

 How Does Azure Site Recovery Work?

 The Azure Site Recovery is a Disaster Recovery as a Service (DRaaS) solution that helps businesses keep running their applications during outages which may be either planned or unplanned.
-It is an integrated offering that can be used for replication, failover and failback operations on on-premises and Azure VMs.
+It is an integrated offering that can be used for replication, failover, and failback operations on on-premises and Azure VMs.
 Azure Site Recovery works by providing redundancy for sites by running applications on several virtual machines and allowing users to use different environments spread across regions for ensuring availability.
 It is essentially a replication mechanism to enable continuity in application operation.

 Why Should Organizations Use Azure Site Recovery?